 The Division of Infectious Diseases offers superior inpatient and outpatient care and consultation services to meet the challenges posed by pediatric infectious diseases.
 They are leaders in infection prevention and antimicrobial stewardship both at CHLA and nationally.

-Each year, our physicians consult on more than 400 cases around California and serve more than 1,000 hospitalized patients with complex bacterial, fungal and viral infections.
-These include:
+Each year, our physicians consult on more 1,000 hospitalized patients with complex bacterial, fungal and viral infections in all organ systems.

 - Bone and joint infections

 - Complex pneumonias

 - Infections in transplant and immunocompromised patients

 - Post-surgical infections

 - Toxic shock syndrome